zsa/kontroll/README.md

 ## Prerequisites

-Make sure you have a recent version of Keymapp (v1.3.1+) running with a ZSA keyboard connected to your computer.
-In Keymapp's config page, make sure the the API is enabled.
+Make sure you have a recent version of Keymapp (v1.3.2+) running with a ZSA keyboard connected to your computer.
+In Keymapp's config page, make sure the API is enabled.

-On Linux and macOS, keymapp create's a Unix Domain Socket located at $CONFIG_DIR/.keymapp/keymapp.sock.
+On Linux and macOS, keymapp creates a Unix Domain Socket located at $CONFIG_DIR/.keymapp/keymapp.sock.

-On Windows, by default, the API listens on port `50051`.
+On Windows, by default, the API listens on port `50051'.
 If you have changed the port in keymapp's settings UI, you can specify the port to Kontroll by setting the `KEYMAPP_PORT` environment variable.

 ## Usage